 Current Polar Projects

-The team have not shied away in the past thirty years though, as they built three more stations following ‘The Great Wall’ and are putting plans in motion to start construction of a fifth in total.
+The team has not shied away in the past thirty years, though, as they built three more stations following ‘The Great Wall’ and are putting plans in motion to start construction of a fifth in total.
 Their current polar projects also include creating a runway for fixed-wing planes, installing a new astronomical telescope and completing work on the BeiDou satellite navigation system, which will incorporate 35 satellites to be used globally when it is finished in 2020.

 They have also been consistently adding to the number of places on Antarctica that have been given names in Chinese; a number which reached 359 in 2011.
 However, they still have a long way to go before they get anywhere near the 13,000 geological points that have been identified in English by the Americans.